moja-global/moja.colombia/documentation/Set-Up and Running FLINT OS.md

 ![image alt text](images/image_9.png)

-19. Congratulations!
+20. Congratulations!
 You’re running the FLINT!

     a.
 Note: it will not let you enter anything until the run is complete.

     b.
-Once the FLINT has run, an Output folder will appear in the Data folder you created (under MAI.Colombia, and include spatial and database outputs
+Once the FLINT has run, an Output folder will appear in the Data folder you created (under MAI.Colombia and will include spatial and database outputs)

 ## Step 6 – View Output data

-20. This step shows you the commands needed to build a single raster for each output or time step of each output.
+21. This step shows you the commands needed to build a single raster for each output or time step of each output.
 We have used forestStemCM as the illustrative example.
 You should already be within the FLINT docker shell.
 Write:

     ```
     python3 merge_geotiffs.py